WHERE WE’VE BEEN

 The artistic directors of The Bath Festival are Alex Clark, David Jones and James Waters.
 Alex is an editor and literary journalist who frequently writes for The Guardian, The Observer and The Times Literary Supplement.
 She regularly chairs literary events and has also been on the judging panel for the Booker Prize.
 David Jones and James Waters are both leading figures in the music industry and experts in their own musical fields.
 They initially joined Bath Festivals in 2015 becoming Artistic Directors of the International Music Festival in 2016.

 Bath’s biggest night of free music, Party in the City, will continue, with over 2,000 people taking to stages across the city and 20,000 in attendance.
 We will enhance the 6000 year round learning and participation opportunities for young people.
-And we will continue to produce the much loved Bath Children’s Literature Festival.

 For events now on sale, click here.